newmacuser/GC-Shimadzu-ASCIIdata-convertion/README.md

 Check that you can access R from Terminal (simply type 'R' in your Terminal to get the version information; otherwise, please install R first [https://cran.r-project.org].

 ## Steps:
-1. Open a new Terminal on your computer and change directory to the path of your scripts and data file (e.g. change to the path of ‘example’ folder on Desktop).
+1. Launch a new Terminal window and navigate to the path of your scripts and data files (e.g., cd /Users/yourname/Desktop/example_folder).

-2. Make sure there are three files in the folder:
+2. Check that the folder contains three files:

     •	make_table_for_SCFAs_raw_data_Shimadzu_v2.sh